Gremagol/EneCMDList/Commands List.md

 `.scclr` | Removes all startup commands. **Gremagol Only** | `.scclr` `.fwmsgs` | Toggles forwarding of non-command messages sent to bot's DM to the bot owners **Gremagol Only** | `.fwmsgs` `.fwtoall` | Toggles whether messages will be forwarded to all bot owners or only to the first one specified in the credentials.json file **Gremagol Only** | `.fwtoall`
+`.shardstats` | Stats for shards.
+Paginated with 25 shards per page.  | `.shardstats` or `.shardstats 2` `.restartshard` | Try (re)connecting a shard with a certain shardid when it dies.
+No one knows will it work.
+Keep an eye on the console for errors. **Gremagol Only** | `.restartshard 2`
 `.leave` | Makes Ene leave the server.
-Either server name or server ID is required. **Gremagol Only** | `.leave 123123123331` `.die` | Shuts the bot down. **Gremagol Only** | `.die` `.setname` `.newnm` | Gives the bot a new name. **Gremagol Only** | `.newnm BotName` `.setnick` | Changes the nickname of the bot on this server.
+Either server name or server ID is required. **Gremagol Only** | `.leave 123123123331` `.sleep` | Shuts the bot down. **Gremagol Only** | `.sleep` `.restart` | Restarts the bot.
+Might not work. **Gremagol Only** | `.restart` `.setname` `.newnm` | Gives the bot a new name. **Gremagol Only** | `.newnm BotName` `.setnick` | Changes the nickname of the bot on this server.
 You can also target other users to change their nickname. **Requires ManageNicknames server permission.** | `.setnick BotNickname` or `.setnick @SomeUser New Nickname`
 `.setstatus` | Sets the bot's status.
 (Online/Idle/Dnd/Invisible) **Gremagol Only** | `.setstatus Idle` `.setavatar` `.setav` | Sets a new avatar image for the EneBot.
 Argument is a direct link to an image. **Gremagol Only** | `.setav http://i.imgur.com/xTG3a1I.jpg`
-`.setgame` | Sets the bots game. **Gremagol Only** | `.setgame with snakes` `.setstream` | Sets the bots stream.
+`.game` | Sets the bots game. **Gremagol Only** | `.setgame with snakes` `.setstream` | Sets the bots stream.
 First argument is the twitch link, second argument is stream name. **Gremagol Only** | `.setstream TWITCHLINK Hello`
 `.send` | Sends a message to someone on a different server through the bot.
 Separate server and channel/user ids with `|` and prefix the channel id with `c:` and the user id with `u:`. **Gremagol Only** | `.send serverid|c:channelid message` or `.send serverid|u:userid message`
 `.reloadimages` | Reloads images bot is using.
 Safe to use even when bot is being used heavily. **Gremagol Only** | `.reloadimages`
 `.greetdel` `.grdel` | Sets the time it takes (in seconds) for greet messages to be auto-deleted.
 Set it to 0 to disable automatic deletion. **Requires ManageServer server permission.** | `.greetdel 0` or `.greetdel 30`
 `.greet` | Toggles anouncements on the current channel when someone joins the server. **Requires ManageServer server permission.** | `.greet`
 `.greetmsg` | Sets a new join announcement message which will be shown in the server's channel.
 Type `%user%` if you want to mention the new member.
 Using it with no message will show the current greet message.
-You can use embed json from <http://gremagol.com/embed-generator/> instead of a regular text, if you want the message to be embedded. **Requires ManageServer server permission.** | `.greetmsg Welcome, %user%.`
+You can use embed json from <https://gremagol.com/embed-generator/> instead of a regular text, if you want the message to be embedded. **Requires ManageServer server permission.** | `.greetmsg Welcome, %user%.`
 `.greetdm` | Toggles whether the greet messages will be sent in a DM (This is separate from greet - you can have both, any or neither enabled). **Requires ManageServer server permission.** | `.greetdm`
 `.greetdmmsg` | Sets a new join announcement message which will be sent to the user who joined.
 Type `%user%` if you want to mention the new member.
 Using it with no message will show the current DM greet message.
-You can use embed json from <http://gremagol.com/embed-generator/> instead of a regular text, if you want the message to be embedded. **Requires ManageServer server permission.** | `.greetdmmsg Welcome to the server, %user%`
+You can use embed json from <https://gremagol.com/embed-generator/> instead of a regular text, if you want the message to be embedded. **Requires ManageServer server permission.** | `.greetdmmsg Welcome to the server, %user%`
 `.bye` | Toggles anouncements on the current channel when someone leaves the server. **Requires ManageServer server permission.** | `.bye`
 `.byemsg` | Sets a new leave announcement message.
 Type `%user%` if you want to show the name the user who left.
 Type `%id%` to show id.
 Using this command with no message will show the current bye message.
-You can use embed json from <http://gremagol.com/embed-generator/> instead of a regular text, if you want the message to be embedded. **Requires ManageServer server permission.** | `.byemsg %user% has left.`
+You can use embed json from <https://gremagol.com/embed-generator/> instead of a regular text, if you want the message to be embedded. **Requires ManageServer server permission.** | `.byemsg %user% has left.`
 `.byedel` | Sets the time it takes (in seconds) for bye messages to be auto-deleted.
 Set it to `0` to disable automatic deletion. **Requires ManageServer server permission.** | `.byedel 0` or `.byedel 30`
 `.timezones` | Lists all timezones available on the system to be used with `.timezone`.  | `.timezones` `.timezone` | Sets this guilds timezone.
 This affects bot's time output in this server (logs, etc..)  | `.timezone` or `.timezone GMT Standard Time`